A cubical Rips construction: Cubical noise

 In the classical setting, there are two essentially distinct strategies for producing group presentations satisfying good small cancellation conditions: taking large enough powers of the relators, and adding ``noise" to the presentation by multiplying each relator by a sufficiently long, suitably chosen word.
 In the cubical setting, taking powers of relators translates to taking finite-degree covers of the cycles that represent the relators, and this method generalises to taking finite-degree covers of cube complexes with more complicated fundamental groups.
 This is the line of inquiry that has been most explored, and for which there exist useful theorems producing cubical small cancellation.
 This will, however, not be suitable for our applications, because once a cubical presentation $\langle X | \{\hat{Y}_i \rightarrow X\} \rangle$ has been obtained by taking covers, any modifications of the cones (other than taking further covers) will dramatically affect the size of pieces, and possibly invalidate whatever small cancellation conclusions had been attained.
 Thus, we instead prove a cubical small cancellation theorem that builds on the idea of adding noise to a presentation.
 The procedure we describe will be more stable, in the sense that slightly perturbing the choice of cones will not affect the small cancellation conclusions.

 \begin{remark} We state and prove Theorem~\ref{thm:cyclic} in more generality than that which is needed for later applications.
-In practice the reader may take $Y$ to be a bouquet of finitely many circles, as this is all that is required for the proof of Theorem~\ref{thm:main}. \end{remark}
+In practice the reader may take $Y$ to be a bouquet of finitely many circles, as this is all that is required for the proof of Theorem~\ref{thm:main}.
+It is also worth noting that while the statement of Theorem~\ref{thm:cyclic}~\eqref{item: special} requires that $X$ and $Y$ be special, the proof only uses that hyperplanes are embedded and 2-sided. \end{remark}